28/11/2018 – 29/11/2018

 Registration and Payment

-Attendance at this 2-day workshop is upon invitation only and registrations should be made by 31 October 2018.
+Attendance at this 2-day workshop was upon invitation only and registrations should be made by 31 October 2018.

 A few seats have been reserved for interested experts subject to a registration fee

 • Buffet lunch/refreshments during the conference on 30th-31st August 2018

 Requests should be sent to Dr Tobias Recker (email@example.com)